ComSSA/www.comssa.org.au/about/index.md

 enjoy university life, and represent students in any issues they may have with the Department of Computing or the university as a whole.

-We also help to run Curtins [Coderdojo][coderdogo] branch.
-Coderdojo is a coding club for young people and we're always looking for mentors to help.

 Our [constitution] outlines the rules by which ComSSA runs, and feel free to read through any of our [meeting minutes][minutes].

 [constitution]: /static/const.pdf